OUETL/OVAL/README.md

 In order to utilize voice capture, OU students/faculty/staff should

 ## Instructions for Multiplayer Sessions
-Up to twenty users can inhabit the same VR space, import any 3D model on the fly, and analyze 3D models with built-in tools.
+Up to 100 users can inhabit the same VR space, import any 3D model on the fly, and analyze 3D models with built-in tools.
 To set up a multiplayer session, each user will need to ensure that the room name on their OVAL session matches with all other users they would like to work with in the same VR space.

 ### Room Ownership
 The first user to “enter” a room by beginning a session and loading a model will be in control of the room.
 This user will control the following functions: